ndiego/social-sharing-block/readme.txt

 * Includes some handy controls (show/hide labels, size, colors, etc.)
 * No block library required 🎉
 * Built almost entirely with native WordPress components
-* Will get additional functionality as it's added to WordPress core (margin, borders, responsive controls etc.)
-* Plugin is intentionally lightweight and adds no frontend JavaScript files.
+* The plugin is intentionally lightweight and adds no frontend JavaScript files.

 === Stay connected ===